WHY STUDY THE DECLARATION OF INDEPENDENCE?

 When I was a child, I was taught to pray the “Our Father.”
 I later learned this was known as the “Lord’s Prayer,” and that Jesus had “taught it” to His Disciples.

-As I came across this passage in my private Bible reading, it became clear to me that many are confused about this prayer and its significance to mankind and in the Gospel.
+As I came across this passage in my private Bible reading, it became clear to me that many are confused about this prayer and its significant guidance to mankind.

 We can find the record of Jesus “praying this prayer” in Matthew, chapter 6, verses 9-16.

-I prayed this prayer many times as a youth and never really understood what I was praying or why I was supposed to pray it.
+I prayed this prayer many times as a youth, but I never really understood what I was praying or why I was supposed to pray it.
 I did not understand its meaning or significance to my life.
 I simply recited what I had memorized.

 As an adult, and as I began my quest to know the God of the Bible, I noticed something in the verses that preceded this prayer.